basky18/basky18/README.md

 - 👋 Hi, I’m @basky18
 - 👀 I’m interested in Clous
 - 🌱 I’m currently learning Azure Cloud
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cloud IAAS
-- 📫 How to reach me ...
+-

 <!---
 basky18/basky18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.